COVID-19 Outbreak Impact on the admissions process

 Irrespective of the material submitted and by taking part in the assessment test, all students are required to appear for an interview.
 Prospective students’ eligibility, intentions to pursue the course, engagement in workplace activity, suitability etc. is assessed during the interview.

 The prospective students’ certificates are verified by the interviewing officer and copies are obtained for documentation.
 The educational documents are cross verified with UKNARIC and/or reference checks are made as necessary.
-In case where a student has been considered on the basis of a varied profile of achievement in the form of work experience/skills, they are required to demonstrate the same with a supporting letter from their employer.
+In a case where a student has been considered on the basis of a varied profile of achievement in the form of work experience/skills, they are required to demonstrate the same with a supporting letter from their employer.
 The information provided is later verified with the employer.

 Students who fulfil the eligibility criteria will be issued with a conditional offer of a place on the course; and after the payment of their course fees, will be offered an unconditional place that leads to the enrolment on the selected course.